jrpool/learning-os-software/design-guide/command-interfaces.md

 ```
 > /vote 3 1             => vote on goals 3 and 1
-> /review #project-id   => review a project
-> /offer -f #bee-12     => offer feedback on project bee-12
-> /log -r               => log a retrospective
+> /retro                => log a retrospective
 ```

-**Reason:** most command-line interfaces use verbs for commands, so learners will not have as much context switching to do when moving between other CLI environments and ours.
+**Reason:** many command-line interfaces use verbs for commands, so users will not have as much context switching to do when moving between other CLI environments and ours.

 ## Use nouns for navigation and inspection